futoin/specs/draft/ftn8_security_concept.md

 #### 2.11.4.4.
 Key derivation strategies names

-1. `HKDF0` - use [HKDF][] with empty "salt" and use purpose string for "info" to derive unique keys per purpose from shared master Secret.
+1. `HKDF0` - use [HKDF][] with empty "salt" and purpose name for "info" to derive unique keys per purpose from shared Master Secret.
-    - empty salt should be OK with quality master key
+    - empty salt should be OK with quality Master Secret
     - "prm" must not be sent or be empty
-    - default for MAC purpose
+    - default for `MAC` and `EXPOSED` purpose
-2. `HKDF` - use [HKDF][] with UUID for "salt" and use purpose string for "info" to derive unique keys per purpose from shared master Secret.
+2. `HKDF` - use [HKDF][] with UUID for "salt" and purpose name for "info" to derive unique keys per purpose from shared Master Secret.
     - "salt" must be sent in "prm" field
-    - default for encryption purpose
+    - default for `ENC` purpose

 ## 2.12.
 Security Levels